 This event will be subject to public health advice and, as such, is liable to potential postponement or cancellation.
+If it is cancelled, full refunds will be made.
 Please see our cancellation policy below for further details.

 The Cairngorms is the second largest National Park in Scotland and has a huge mass of woodland, beautiful lochs and mountains awaiting any keen landscape photographer to explore.

 This week-long workshop will find us in the most exquisite places at the optimum time for autumn colour as well as exploring areas that afford grand vistas over the Spey valley and the Cairngorm mountain range itself.

 Professional tutor Mark Banks will be on hand throughout each day offering advice, tips and tricks to help you get the most out of this beautiful and dramatic location.
 There will also be time during the evenings (or daytimes, depending on the weather) for post-processing demonstrations and image reviews.

 We will be based at a lovely 4-star hotel in Aviemore where six nights' dinner, bed and breakfast is included in the price.
 Transport to all locations will be provided throughout the duration of the workshop.
 We will stop for lunch at a cafe (or purchase food from a local shop) whilst on location.
 Please note that midday lunches are not included in the price of this workshop.

 No mountains will be scaled on this workshop.
 A moderate level of fitness is required due to some locations being elevated with short inclines.
 However, all locations have been carefully selected for their stunning views, safety, convenience and ease of access.

 Due to the variety of locations that have uneven surfaces this workshop is unlikely to suit most wheelchair users.
 However, please contact Mark Banks if you would be interested in attending this workshop to discuss further.